 - Don't forget to harvest your scape's in June.
 Tasty to eat and makes for larger bulbs.

 - Don't water in July!
 When you see the yellowing leaves, it is time to leave the garlic alone to finish doing it's thing!

-- Don't leave the garlic in the ground too late in spring, pull when the bottom two or three leaves are yellow/brown.
+- Don't leave the garlic in the ground too late in spring, pull when the bottom three or four leaves are yellow/brown.
 Another rule of thumb is when it has 40% browning.

-PLEASE NOTE - Leaving garlic in the ground longer will not make for larger bulbs!
+PLEASE NOTE - Leaving garlic in the ground till all the leaves go brown will not make for larger bulbs!
 It will instead cause your garlic cloves to separate, or even begin to shrivel and rot.
-The perfect garlic picking window from just right to too late is only about a week long.
+The perfect garlic picking window from just right to too late is only about a week.